mattbierner/blog.mattbierner.com/_posts/2016-06-13-na-naa-na-na-na-na-naa-naa-naa-na.md

 ### Physical Setup
 The Playstation 2 talks to it's controllers using a slightly modified [SPI protocol](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).
 So, by paralleling onto a few of the wires between the console and the controller, we can NSA the console to controller communications.

-While it is possible to hook onto the Playstation2 controller connector pins, I found it easier to sacrifice a controller by cutting through its cord to expose nine, tiny wires; a veritable *Royal Rainbow*.
+While it is possible to hook onto the Playstation 2 controller connector pins, I found it easier to sacrifice a controller by cutting through its cord to expose nine tiny wires; a veritable *Royal Rainbow*.

 {% include image.html file="wiring.jpg" %}